davorbadrov/old-davorbadrov.github.io/content/blog/avoid-global-node-modules.md

 ## Some exceptions

-This is just my view of a best practice, and there are always some exceptions, you shouldn't install `create-react-app` and similar tools as dependencies/devDependencies, that doesn't make much sense.
+This is just my view of a best practice, and there are always some exceptions, you shouldn't install `create-react-app`, `preact-cli`, or similar tools as dependencies/devDependencies, that doesn't make much sense and that those and similar packages are safe to be used as global packages.
-For packages like `nodemon` (backend watcher and live reload) or `live-server` (super simple file server with live reload) I think there's no need to have them installed as dev dependencies and these are safe to be used as global packages, your teammates could have some